mechboxes/mech/CONTRIBUTING.md

 # to see what lines are not covered
 pytest --cov-report term-missing --cov mech

+# to see the slowest tests
+pytest --durations=0

 # for testing/validation, we have also some integration tests
 cd tests/int
 ./simple.bats